lyjsilence/CoGRUODE/README.md

 python3 TCH.py --dataset Call --model_name CoGRUODE --num_exp 5
 ```

-The CoGRUODE in model_name can be replaced by one of the baselines: GRUODE, mGRUODE, ODELSTM, ODERNN, GRU-D, GRU-delta-t.
+The CoGRUODE in model_name can be replaced by one of the baselines: GRUODE, mGRUODE, ODELSTM, ODERNN, GRU-D, GRU-delta-t, and Neural-CDE.

 The dataset can be selected from the Call option (Call) or Put option (Put).